hayguen/mlpolygen/README.rst

 - Thank you to Philip Koopman for providing his page on ML LFSR polynomials: http://www.ece.cmu.edu/~koopman/lfsr/index.html

-  - I've used his ML polynomials as reference material for a number of years
+  - I (Gregory Allen) have used his ML polynomials as reference material for a number of years

   - The mlpolygen tester uses his polynomials for verification

   - His page pointed me to ``lfsr_s.c``

 - Thank you to the author of ``lfsr_s.c``; I believe it was authored by Scott Nelson